hmrc/accessibility-statement-frontend/README.md

 ## Opening a PR to get your statement merged into the repository
-Before opening a pull request, check the service renders successfully at http://localhost:12346/accessibility-statement/discounted-icecreams and run the integration tests with `sbt it:test` as described below.
+Before opening a pull request, check the service renders successfully at http://localhost:12346/accessibility-statement/discounted-icecreams and run the integration tests with `sbt it/test` as described below.

 We ask that teams review, approve, and merge their own accessibility statements via pull requests.
 If your team doesn't have the required write access to merge your changes you will need to create a [TSR](https://jira.tools.tax.service.gov.uk/projects/TSR) requesting write permission on the `accessibility-statement-frontend`repository, you can tag in your teams DL on the TSR and if you have any problems please contact us via Slack at [#team-plat-ui](https://hmrcdigital.slack.com/messages/team-plat-ui/).
 Having write access will mean your team will receive alerts regarding production deployments.